US and Israel launch a major attack on Iran. Trump urges Iranians to 'take over'

 In a video announcing the “major combat operations," Trump told Iranians that “when we are finished, take over your government.
 It will be yours to take.
 This will be probably your only chance for generations."

-Israeli Prime Minister Benjamin Netanyahu echoed that goal, saying, “Our joint operation will create the conditions for the brave Iranian people to take their fate into their own hands."
+Israeli Prime Minister Benjamin Netanyahu echoed that goal, called for “the brave Iranian people to take their fate into their own hands."

-The strikes during the holy fasting month of Ramadan opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
-They also came weeks after a U.S. military operation that captured Venezuela’s president, Nicolás Maduro.
+The strikes during the holy fasting month of Ramadan opened a stunning new chapter in U.S. intervention in Iran, and marked the second time in eight months that the Trump administration has attacked the Islamic Republic during talks over its nuclear program.
+Weeks earlier, a U.S. military operation captured Venezuela’s president, Nicolás Maduro.

 The targets included members of Iran's leadership, according to a U.S. official and another person briefed on the attacks who spoke on condition of anonymity to discuss an ongoing operation.
-There was no immediate information on whether top officials had been killed.
+There was no immediate information on whether top officials were killed.

-Even if Iran's top leaders were to be killed, regime change is not guaranteed and neither the U.S. nor Israel have articulated a vision for what new leadership would look like.
+Even if Iran's top leaders are killed, regime change is not guaranteed.
+Neither the U.S. nor Israel have articulated a vision for what new leadership might look like.

 Democrats decried that Trump had taken action without congressional authorization.
-Rep. Hakeem Jeffries, the top House Democrat, said that though Iran is a “bad actor,” the president must nonetheless “seek authorization for the preemptive use of military force that constitutes an act of war.”
+White House spokesperson Karoline Leavitt said the Trump administration had briefed several Republican and Democratic leaders in Congress in advance of the attack.

 The U.N.
 Security Council said it would meet Saturday afternoon.
-In a letter to the council, Araghchi said Iran will retaliate by all means necessary and “all bases, facilities, and assets of the hostile forces in the region shall be regarded as legitimate military objectives.”
+In a letter to the council, Araghchi said “all bases, facilities, and assets of the hostile forces in the region shall be regarded as legitimate military objectives.”

+Iran also requested an urgent session of the International Atomic Energy Agency’s Board of Governors about “these threats to safeguarded nuclear facilities,” according to a letter posted by the semiofficial Tasnim news agency.

+The U.N.’s nuclear watchdog said on X it was closely monitoring developments and had seen “no evidence of radiological impact.”

 Rising tensions